polterguy/polterguy.github.io/tutorials/auth-internals/index.md

   });
 ```

-**Notice** - You can no longer access your backend through its web based DNS entry to make
+You can no longer access your backend through its web based DNS entry to make
 automatic logins work, but you _must_ use your LAN DNS entry, which might be something such
 as for instance _"acme-foo-web-server01"_.
 However, the frontend can be accessed using its
 web based DNS entry, and you can also configure your server to expose itself over a web